 - Water management and testing; worker hygiene; application and use of biological soil amendments

 - Practices that reduce food safety risks, and practical methods to implement these practices on the farm

 - Your questions on the rule and how it is being implemented in Minnesota

 Your trainers for these courses are MDA staff, UMN Extension staff, and experienced fruit and vegetable growers.

 Registration and Requirements

 Register: Visit the online registration portal

-Registration Includes: Training materials (mailed to you in advance) and a certificate of course attendance.
+Registration includes: Training materials (mailed to you in advance for virtual training) and a certificate of course attendance.
+Lunch is included for in-person training only.
 For mailing purposes, we are only accepting registrations for attendees within the continental United States.